 Cloud-first strategies designed to accelerate and strengthen shifts in emerging business models is paying off according to Bain’s research results.

 Manufacturers choosing to pursue a cloud-first strategy are focusing on evolving their business models, processes, systems and performance quickly to stay in step with customers’ needs.
 For many manufacturers, their customers’ pace is faster than internal IT organizations can anticipate and react to.
-Cloud Service Providers are helping to close that gap.
+CSPs are helping to close that gap.

 Here are five ways CSPs are making manufacturers more competitive: